Anushaslu/hds5210-2023/midterm/feedback.md

 * **5pts** (-5) The format of your docstring resembles ChatGPT, not Professor Boal's examples.

 ### Step 2: Find a Hospital
-* **5pts** - Your code correctly fetched the correct hospital given the inputs using requests.
-You should probably put your code inside a try except block.
+* **5pts** - (-1) Your code correctly fetched the correct hospital given the inputs using requests.
+You need to return None if anything fails.
 * **2pts** (-0.5) You had a docstring that described what the function was for; however, you did not include the expected input and output types.
 * **3pts** - You had at least three doctests in your docstring